chillyssa/23SCS2050/activity_04_solids/README.md

 Implement 2 constructors for the **Cube** class: one that takes the side of the cube (if the informed value is invalid, then it should default to Solid.DEFAULT_MEASURE); and another that sets its side to Solid.DEFAULT_MEASURE automatically.

 Make sure that your implementation passes all of the tests defined in **CubeTest**.
+When you are done, document your class using JavaDoc's format.

 # Pyramid